 MAINTAINING YOUR MOTORCYCLE

 • Do simple maintenance.
 If you have the knowledge, skills and necessary tools, consider conducting simple maintenance yourself.
-While you still need to pay for the fluids, filters and parts you may have to use, you are skipping on service charges.
+While you still need to pay for the fluids, filters and parts you may have to use, you avoid paying service fees.

 Motorcycle Insurance